MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 # HoloLens permissions required to use version 7.0 of Dynamics 365 Guides

-This article describes the permissions that are required to use the HoloLens app in version 7.0 of Microsoft Dynamics 365 Guides.
-Version 7.0 introduced the calling feature in Dynamics 365 Guides.
+Version 7.0 introduced a new main menu and the ability to make a call from HoloLens.
+To use these new features you must allow HoloLens to use eye tracking, the camera, and the microphone.

 ## Why eye-tracking permissions are required

 Eye tracking is required to use the main menu and to create a great experience.
-Eye tracksing lets HoloLens know what you’re looking at and helps validate your intentions.
+Eye tracking lets HoloLens know what you’re looking at and helps validate your intentions.
 Eye tracking has been designed with user privacy in mind.
 Microsoft doesn’t store any biometric or other identifiable information.
 For these reasons, eye-tracking capable applications require you to grant app permission to use eye tracking information.